Multi-Modal Level-of-Service Indicators

 The attractiveness of the facility, nearby areas and destinations. |

-· Quality of facility design. · Quality of nearby buildings and landscaping. · Area Livability (environmental and social quality of an area). · Community cohesion (quantity and quality of positive interactions among people in an area). · Number of parks and recreational areas accessible by nonmotorized facilities. |
+· Quality of facility design. · Quality of nearby buildings and landscaping. · Air and noise pollution experienced by cyclists and pedestrians. · Community cohesion (quantity and quality of positive interactions among people in an area). · Number of parks and recreational areas accessible by nonmotorized facilities. |

 Effectiveness of efforts to encourage nonmotorized transportation. |